Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

 == Changelog ==

+= [1.0.10] =
+*   Feature: Added full internationalization (i18n) support, allowing the plugin to be translated into other languages.
+*   Feature: Included a `.pot` file to make it easy for users to generate their own translations.
+*   Tweak: Updated the Block Checkout integration to correctly load and display translated strings.

 = [1.0.9] =
 *   New Feature: My Account Address Display Style.
 Added an option in plugin settings to display saved addresses on the "My Account" page as either a carousel or a list.
 *   Fix: Corrected HTML structure for carousel view to ensure proper Swiper.js functionality.